 Viсtoria S.

-Viсtoria S. over 5 years ago Nikhil Chhabra
+Viсtoria S. about 6 years ago Nikhil Chhabra

 Hi!
 When we estimate with Story Points, we consider the complexity of a task.
 So, one SP doesn’t equal a particular amount of time because different people can spend a different amount of time completing the same task.
 You’re right that a more skilled person might find the task less complex.
 That’s why the team discusses tasks to come to a single conclusion.
 We’d like to note that using Story Points for project estimation is one of the different approaches that have both pros and cons.
 We prefer using Story Points because this approach offers more flexibility.
 Thus, if a velocity changes, we don’t need to re-estimate a project.